AlexStory/AlexStory.github.io/src/posts/2021-08-25-starting-with-alpine.md

 Alpine is super lightweight, so you can add it with a single script instead of needing an entire build process.
 Alpine is _NOT_ an SPA framework.
 It's more of a modern alternative to jQuery than a competitor to react.
-I find its perfect place to be on sites where you don't want a whole SPA (as most sites do not need one), so it fits nicely with a webserver based app, line one built with Django or Phoenix.
+I find its perfect place to be on sites where you don't want a whole SPA (as most sites do not need one), so it fits nicely with a webserver based app, like one built with Django or Phoenix.
 Its small size also makes it great for statically rendered sites like this one.

 # Getting Started